 The MassHealth representative testified that the appellant may be re-examined by Dr. Sheth every six months, and MassHealth will pay for a new orthodontic examination.
-If Dr. Sheth believes comprehensive orthodontic treatment for the appellant is necessary at the next appointment, she may resubmit the PA request to MassHealth for a new decision (Testimony).
+If Dr. Sheth believes comprehensive orthodontic treatment for the appellant is necessary at the next appointment, she may submit a new PA request to MassHealth for a new decision (Testimony).